 6. Go sightseeing in Paris

 First up, leaving the airport.
 Store your bags in T2 near the train station.
-Then head for the TGV (high-speed) train – the RER B train line leaves every few minutes and has you at the Chatelet-les-Hall station in about 45 minutes.
+Then head for the TGV (high-speed) train – the RER B train line goes every few minutes and has you at the Chatelet-les-Hall station in about 45 minutes.
 A few bus routes are available, too, but will take longer, even if they don’t cost much less.
 Taxis are available, but traffic can really slow you down.

 A few sites